 Late applications for Financial Aid for fall admission may be submitted until July 31; however, aid may be limited to Federal Direct Student Loans and Federal Work-Study (FWS) as late availability of grant aid cannot be guaranteed.

 What do I need to qualify for Grant Aid?

 Need-based Grant recipients must maintain satisfactory progress toward their degrees based on their program of study (full-time/ part-time).

 Aid is based on enrollment.
 Full-time students must maintain 10 courses per year, part-time students, 4 courses per year.
 Larger course loads will not warrant an increase in aid and students who drop below their awarded enrollment will have their aid reduced.

 Scholarships for Full-Time Students

-Full-time first professional students who have completed at least one semester of study become eligible for scholarship awards.
+Full-time first professional students who have completed at least one semester of study become eligible for Special Scholarship awards.
 Each year the Financial Aid Committee or the Dean nominates students, recommended by the faculty, as recipients of the following scholarship: